-It’s very scary for a child to be told their body is not working right, and that they have cancer and it is completely normal for a child or teen to be afraid of new and often painful experiences.
+It’s terrifying for a child to be told their body is not working right, and that they have cancer and it is completely normal for a child or teen to be afraid of new and often painful experiences.

 It’s hard to handle being stuck with needles and having biopsies, bone marrow aspirations, lumbar punctures, scans, or other tests.
 Some children can be afraid that they won’t be able to handle the treatment or what the treatment will do to their body.
 They may worry about how they will look and feel, and how their friends will react.
 The thought that they may die can be terrifying.